-

 Designer Notes

-In preparation for the 1988 U.S. Open, all the modern features including three new greens were changed back to the original style of the 1890's.
+n preparation for the 1988 U.S. Open, all the modern features including three new greens were changed back to the original style of the 1890’s.
 Bunkers were relocated farther down the fairway; numerous championship tees were added; green sizes and shapes were restored to their original configurations.
 This course started the trend of restoring courses to their original style rather than merely remodeling.

 Tournaments

-- Ryder Cup: 1999
+Ryder Cup 1999

-- U.S. Amateur: 2013
+U.S. Amateur 2013

-- U.S. Open: 1988, 2022
+U.S. Open 1988, 2022

 Awards

-- Golf Magazine: Top 100 Courses in the World and U.S.
+Top 100 Courses in the World and U.S. Golf Magazine

-- Golf Digest: America's 100 Greatest Golf Courses
+America's 100 Greatest Golf Courses Golf Digest

-- Golfweek: America's 100 Best Classical Courses
+America's 100 Best Classical Courses Golfweek

 News